 LYNN UNIVERSITY

 A changemaker with a strong background in education equity, diplomacy, and social impact.
 Milani, a Lynn University student, focuses on empowering underserved communities and redefining systems through advocacy and global-local action.
+She recently participated in a summer internship in Spain.

 -